currentxchange/purple-explainer/Economic-Brief.md

 # Purple Economic Brief

-This brief highlights key numbers and concepts in the Purple Economy in one place, covering 🟣 PURPLE, 🔵 BLUx, and ☀️ Sol.
+This brief highlights key numbers and concepts in the Purple Economy in one place, covering 🟣 PURPLE, 🔵 BLUX, and ☀️ Sol.

 # 🟣 PURPLE Economic Brief